Marcel the Shell Is The First Indie Kids’ Movie That Matters

-With the release of Marcel the Shell With Shoes On, studio A24, and Marcel creator Jenny Slate have made a twee arthouse movie for kids.
-Here’s what to know about the film and why Slate told us that she hopes Marcel inspires her own daughter, Ida Lupine.
+With Marcel the Shell With Shoes On, studio A24, and Marcel creator Jenny Slate have made a twee arthouse movie for kids.
+Here’s what to know about the film, why it’s great, why it deserves to win an Oscar, and why Jenny Slate told us that she hopes Marcel inspires her own daughter, Ida Lupine.

 “I think it's really funny that Marcel will be on a shelf surrounded by really scary movies,” Slate tells Fatherly, referencing the various indie horror titles A24 is known for, including Hereditary, Midsommar, and this year’s overwhelmingly acclaimed Everything Everywhere All At Once.
 “I think he deserves to be with other individuals who in their own way have a heightened power.”